 Most of these settings have 3 or 4 options for the URL Structure: SEO Optimized (short), SEO Optimized (long) and custom are found in all settings.
 In general, SEO optimized (short) is ideal for most situations.

-To learn more about the options of URL Structures and how to handle custom URLs, see Changing your URL Structure.
+To learn more about the options of URL Structures and how to handle custom URLs, see Store Settings.

 Metadata refers to information included on the meta tag on a webpage.
 Search engines use metadata to find relevant information to display in search results.
 This includes things such as a page title, meta description and keywords.